Studying this course embeds intercultural awareness as a basic stance and intercultural co-operation as its fundamental practice.

 Mode of study

 The course supports a dispersed community of students that may be based at distance and across global regions.
-The online mode works successfully by managing student groups in relation to time zones and by developing records and documentation from teaching and co-operative learning.
+Online delivery works successfully by managing student groups in relation to time zones and by developing records and documentation from teaching and co-operative learning.
 Carefully timed synchronous sessions are supported with asynchronous materials.
 Intensive periods of residential and online workshops are staged at regular points for community building and consolidating learning.
+In addition, in-person residential workshops offer the opportunity to share cultural influences and complexity.

 The digital platforms and applications used for teaching on the course are best supported by a cable connection.
 Our platforms have been selected to suit medium band width.